 - Dinah Shore’s Stardust is another romantic theme, but also evokes the stars, where Geordi and Wesley must return.

 - Finally, Frank Sinatra and Connie Haines (with Tommy Dorsey’s band) singing Look at Me Now brings the reader closer to Wesley’s present as an old man.
-In particular, with its lyrics about not having cared about love before, and changing so that love becomes the most important thing – that’s what I wanted for the elder Wesley to be like, to be someone who had learned that nothing beats love and family.
+In particular, with its lyrics about not having cared about love before, and changing so that love becomes the most important thing.
+That’s what the elder Wesley is like.
+He is someone who has learned that nothing beats love and family.

 The story is rated K.

 I like this one, but the problems go away rather neatly and easily.
 If I were writing for an adult, I probably would have thrown in more obstacles.
 And I might have made the racism harsher than it was.
 But I like that it’s not quite as hard-edged.
 I don’t think I needed to really hit people over the head with it.